 I haven’t reviewed a cabinet-styled keyboard in quite some time and this is the first in awhile.
-I tried the Yamaha YDP-V240 recently and thought I would review it.
-It’s a solid keyboard made of high quality which I would expect nothing less from Yamaha.
+I tried the YDP-V240 recently; It’s a solid keyboard made of high quality which I would expect nothing less from Yamaha.
 In this Yamaha Arius YDP-V240 review, I will take a look at different features and working of this digital piano.

 Graded Hammer Action for Authentic Piano Feel